Handbook

 Engineering

-According to their role's progression level, engineers can evaluate their effectiveness and scope of responsibility based on competencies across axes including technological expertise, ownership of system architecture, interaction with teammates, involvement with engineering processes, and influence in each of the above.
+According to their role's progression level, engineers can evaluate their effectiveness and scope of responsibility based on across including technological expertise, ownership of system architecture, interaction with teammates, involvement with engineering processes, and influence in each of the above.

-An overview of roles on frontend and backend teams link to specific position titles, which describe the expertise, skillsets and experience needs for each role.
+An overview of roles on frontend and backend link to specific position titles, which describe the expertise, skillsets and experience needs for each role.

 The engineering department is lead by the CTO (currently: 'Head of Engineering')